 What Is Team Foundation Server?

 In 2012, TFS morphed into a tool that helped teams manage their software development projects using Agile.
 One of the primary reasons it became popular for Agile was because companies already had Microsoft licenses.
-It was an easy choice.
-At the time, I happened to work at such a company.
-We had one of those pros whose life was dedicated to Microsoft TFS.
-This made it easier for the team to adopt and support our new Agile software development process.
+It was a simple choice.
+This made it easier for teams to adopt and support new Agile software development process.

 On the version control side of things, TFS has had a couple of different approaches.
 Team Foundation Version Control (TFVC) was one centralized version control system.
 This system saved historical data using path-based branches created and maintained on a Windows server.